 The Excel Source Component is an SSIS Data Flow Component for consuming data from Excel worksheets.

-- General tab - specify the source Excel worksheet and region.
+Use the General page of the Excel Source dialog to specify the source Excel worksheet and region.

 Select the COZYROC Excel connection manager.
 Note: This will not work if you select the standard Excel connection manager.